Coarse Texture, Medium Porosity, Low Density Hair

 - Use water-based leave-ins and moisturizers.
 Products that don’t have water will not be effective at moisturizing your hair.

-- Generally, coarse textured hair types respond well to thicker butters and creams, however, having low density hair means that you may need to use more light-weight products that won't weigh the hair down.
+- Generally, coarse textured hair types respond well to thicker butters and creams, however, having low density hair means that you may need light-weight products that won't weigh the hair down.

 - To lock moisture in, use the LOC (Liquid, Oil, Cream,) method, that means layering with a leave-in and an oil followed by a cream.